MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.4.0/migration-guide.6.0.0.md

 ## Breaking changes to AzureRM.KeyVault cmdlets

 **Add-AzureKeyVaultCertificate**
-- The `Certificate` parameter has become mandatory.
+- The `CertificatePolicy` parameter has become mandatory.

 **Set-AzureKeyVaultManagedStorageSasDefinition**
 - The cmdlet no longer accepts individual parameters that compose the access token; instead, the cmdlet replaces explicit token parameters, such as `Service` or `Permissions`, with a generic `TemplateUri` parameter, corresponding to a sample access token defined elsewhere (presumably using Storage PowerShell cmdlets, or composed manually according to the Storage documentation.)
 The cmdlet retains the `ValidityPeriod` parameter.